The untold story of gun violence - life-altering injuries

 "People have definitely told me, in post-op follow ups, that this injury has set them straight," Crandall said.
 "It's sad, and it's an opportunity."

-But she sometimes sees the same people in the trauma center more than once.
+But she sometimes sees the same people in the trauma centre more than once.

 Even for those whose lives are not ruled by violence, a gunshot wound can change priorities.
 Chicago native Andrew Holmes was shot in the leg during an attempted robbery when he was in his 20s.
 It took him six painful months to learn to walk again.